Smoked bacon & mushroom risotto cooked on the Spirit II E-310 gas BBQ

 Remove the risotto from the grill and add the butter and ¾ of the parmesan, leave the lid on the Dutch oven until the butter has melted into the risotto.
 Stir the risotto then have a taste and if necessary add some sea salt and ground black pepper.

-Garnish with the Japanese mushrooms and a little more grated Parmesan.
+Garnish with the Japanese mushrooms with a little more grated Parmesan.